What is a Traumatic Brain Injury (TBI)?

 - They do not qualify for a higher level of A&A under SMC(r-2).

-If you are suffering from TBI residuals after service, you may be entitled to receive disability compensation from the VA.
-If your TBI claim has been wrongly denied, we may be able to help.
-Call 401-331-6300 for a free consultation.
+If you are a veteran suffering from a TBI and its residuals, you may be eligible to receive disability compensation from VA.
+If your TBI claim has been denied, Chisholm Chisholm & Kilpatrick LTD may be able to help you file an appeal.
+Call 800-544-9144 for a free case evaluation.